 Most of the wealthy have amassed their fortunes by owning and operating businesses.
 Many have also owned pieces of businesses other than their own – by buying individual stocks and stock mutual funds, for example.

 Stanley says becoming wealthy is a mind game.
 To become a millionaire, you first have to think like one by letting courage conquer your fears.

 Successful investors research their investments and, when they pull the trigger, they generally go all in.
 It takes courage and they lose on some, but they win more than they lose so the odds are with them.

 “It takes courage to invest in the stock market,” Stanley writes.
 “The market guarantees nothing.
 It goes up and it goes down.
 Often, people get in the market late and get out early and they lose a lot of money.”
 When they jump in and out, it’s because of their fear of risk.
 Zigging when they should be zagging hammers investment returns, a mistake that business owners avoid better than most.

 Stanley cited the example of Mr. Benjamin, who amassed a fortune of $3 million with equity investing.
 Benjamin rarely sold an investment within 10 years of purchase.
 Through good times and bad, he held on to his picks.

 “He frequently had some fears and concerns, but dealing with fear in a positive manner is a foundation stone of becoming wealthy,” Stanley wrote.
 “It takes courage to invest in public corporations…but often it takes even more courage to hold onto one’s investments when the public mood is full of fear and panic.”

-The ship mentioned at the top of this column is safe in its harbour, but a moored ship never reaches its destination.
-People who refuse to take risk never reach their destination either.
+The ship mentioned at the top of this column is safe in its harbor, but a moored ship never reaches its destination.
+People who refuse to take risks never reach their destination either.